bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

+- The callback function is passed the arguments `(event, url)` for all Turbo events.
+  - The `event` parameter is the event object, passed straight from the event triggered.
+  - The `url` parameter is a URL string, which has been parsed from the event, using predetermined logic to detect the URL most likely of use to the end user.
+This URL is associated with the details of the triggered event, usually referencing the result of whatever action has transpired.
+  - For the special case "load" event (discussed below), `event` contains the string "load" and `url` contains a string of the current page URL.
 - **Always** set the `@match` userscript directive to `https://www.wanikani.com/*` or equivalent.
     - Otherwise, the script may not end up running if the user refreshes the page somewhere unexpected.